dhaiducek/startrhacm/README.md

 ## Extras

 - Grow and/or expand ALL ClusterPools on a schedule using a CronJob.
-By default, schedules are set to shrink to 1 at 10 PM EST daily (1 AM UTC) and expand to 2 at 6 AM EST Monday-Friday (11 AM UTC)
+By default, schedules are set to shrink to 1 at 8 PM EST (1 AM UTC) every day and expand to 2 at 6 AM EST (11 AM UTC) Monday - Friday
   ```bash
   cd extras
   export CLUSTERPOOL_TARGET_NAMESPACE=<namespace>